shriramt124/competitiveProgramming/string/notes.md

 ## string
-* string is a call
+* string is a class
 * the variables we are making are the objects of that class
 * there is a dynamic memory allocation in string